You know what they say: "Money can't buy happiness..."

 As residents of modern-day life as we know it, we have become somewhat obsessed with all of the technological developments that now play a central role in our everyday.
 It is only normal then that we have become more materialistic in our attempts at happiness as well.

-BUT I have come to realise that while the immediate impact of those things may be relatively high, they do come with greatly diminishing returns over the long term.
+BUT I have come to realize that while the immediate impact of those things may be relatively high, they do come with greatly diminishing returns over the long term.
 Money doesn't buy happiness when spent on new objects.

 Dr. Thomas Gilovich, a psychology professor at Cornell University, who has researched the effect of money over happiness for more than two decades comments: "We buy things to make us happy, and we succeed.
 But only for a while.
 New things are exciting to us at first, but then we adapt to them."